A BRIGHT LIGHT IN THE MIDST OF A DARK NIGHT

 The Church has continued to multiply at impressive rates.
 Growth from the 1990s continues and, while slowing, remains strong.
 Praise God for a dynamic and expanding Church.

 Cuba faces a difficult future.
 Pray for the following needs:

-a) Political.
-This last bastion of Communism in the West defies fundamental change through the continued influence of Fidel Castro, his President brother, Raúl Castro, and "old guard" Party leadership.
+- a) This last bastion of Communism in the West defies fundamental change through the continued influence of and “old guard” Party leadership.
+As of 2019 Miguel Díaz-Canelis now the President of Cubaand is likely to succeed Raúl Castro as First Secretary in 2021.
 Pray for their salvation and for wise leadership that governs in the best interests of its people.